Last Updated on February 8, 2026

 Victoria and Albert Museum

 In the same neighborhood as the Natural History Museum and the Science Museum, you’ll find the Victoria and Albert Museum.
-If your teen loves fashion or is studying a subject such as art or textiles, this museum will interest them.
+My teen boys would probably vote to skip this one!
+However, if your teen loves fashion, jewelry or is studying a subject such as art or textiles, this museum may well interest them.
 Retrace the history of creativity through fashion, furniture, sculpture, photography, jewellery and more.

 The Imperial War Museum